iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 > Not very accurate for locations.
 It does not show several places my wife & I have been for an hour or more and it shows us stopping at places we only drove passed on our way to our destination that does not show up.
 Very inaccurate.
 It's the same on both of our phones (Galaxy Note 9's).
 There is no way to add the places we did go to, only to delete the irrelevant ones or change the name from "Unknown" to a proper name.
 It's pointless/useless for tracking when this inaccurate.<br> :date: __2020-06-05 01:20:41__

-> I have a samsung android phone and I used the app Tacoma 19 South Dakota app from Google Play.
-I have installed it and reinstalled it this install that reinstalled it and updated it every time.
-I have yet to see anything on my page of anywhere that I've been tracked it just keeps saying congratulations you are set up but doesn't detect that you win any places yet.
-I don't go very often but I have went to stores and I have spent more than 10 minutes there why can't I see where I have been?<br> :date: __2020-06-01 23:56:11__

 #### 1-star reviews